EamonnHegarty/ai-journal/README.md

 ## Upcoming Features
-- I'm pivoting to a new project but I will come back and add pagination as it is required here.
+- I'm pivoting to a new project but I will come back and:
+   - Pagination.
+   - Ability to delete entries.

 ## Setup Instructions